vistadataproject/vistadataproject.github.io/demo/index.md

 alias nv-vdm-query='open http://10.2.2.100:9000/query'
 ```

-* And to make a nodeVISTA server menu  which is is available by typing "nv" on the command line, create a shell script in your home directory (i.e. `~/nv.sh`) containing the following:
+* Then create a nodeVISTA menu of the above (activated by typing "nv" on the command line)  by adding a shell script in your home directory (i.e. `~/nv.sh`) containing the following:
 ```
 clear
 echo '                nodeVISTA Server             '